SteeltoeOSS/Documentation/api/v4/connectors/index.md

 Connectors don't directly manipulate the connection to backing services, but do contain logic for turning raw credentials into formatted connection strings and also provide health monitoring tools.

-Get started with the [basic concepts](usage.md) or go directly to any supported technology:
+Get started with the basic concepts in [Usage](usage.md) or go directly to any supported technology:

 - [MySQL](mysql.md)
 - [Microsoft SQL Server](microsoft-sql-server.md)